-iPhone general tips
+iPhone general tips and tricks

 Turn on dark mode: To turn on dark mode, open Settings > Display and Brightness > Tick the Dark Mode option at the top.
 If you tap on options underneath, you can set a schedule for when you want dark mode to turn on or off.